adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP13CERT1
 Certificate of less than one academic year in Education.
-Cert. less than one academic yr in Education.
+Cert. <1 academic yr in Education.

 CIP13CERT2
 Certificate of at least one but less than two academic years in Education.
-Cert. at least one but less than two academicyrs in Education.
+Cert. >1<2 academicyrs in Education.

 CIP13ASSOC
 Associate degree in Education.
 Assoc. deg. in Education.

 CIP13CERT4
-Award of more than two but less than four academic years in Education.
+Award of at least two but less than four academic years in Education.
-Award more than two but less than four academicyrs in Education.
+Award >2<4 academicyrs in Education.

 CIP13BACHL
 Bachelor's degree in Education.